oska1204/tmi/README.md

 ## Running the app

 open `start.bat`,
-or in project direcory run `npm run start`
+or in project directory run `npm run start`

 for development run `npm run watch`, or `npm run dev` if you have a `TWITCH_CHANNEL_DEV` set